azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_05.md

     "n_cross_validations": 3, # Number of cross validation splits.
     "primary_metric": 'average_precision_score_weighted', # This is the metric that you want to optimize.
     "enable_early_stopping": True, # Stop the run if the metric score is not showing improvement.
-    "max_concurrent_iterations": 64, # This is a limit for testing purpose, please increase it as per cluster size "experiment_timeout_hours": 0.25, # This is a time limit for testing purposes, remove it for real use cases, this will drastically limit ablity to find the best model possible
+    "max_concurrent_iterations": 20, # How many concurrent training processes are executed in parallel.
+This is a limit for testing purpose, please increase it as per cluster size
+    "experiment_timeout_hours": 0.25, # This is a time limit for testing purposes, remove it for real use cases, this will drastically limit ablity to find the best model possible
     "verbosity": logging.INFO,
 }